Lexical Semantic Recognition: Introduction

 \section{Introduction}

-Many NLP tasks traditionally approached as tagging, such as named entity recognition, supersense tagging, and multiword expression identification, focus on lexical semantic behavior---they aim to identify and categorize lexical semantic units in running text using a general set of labels.
+Many NLP tasks traditionally approached as tagging focus on lexical semantic behavior---they aim to identify and categorize lexical semantic units in running text using a general set of labels.
+Two examples are supersense tagging of nouns and verbs as formulated by \citet{ciaramita-06}, and verbal multiword expression (MWE) identification and classification in the multilingual PARSEME shared tasks \citep{parseme1.0,parseme1.1,parseme1.2}.
 By analogy with named entity recognition, we can use the term \textbf{lexical semantic recognition} (LSR) for such chunking-and-labeling tasks that apply to lexical meaning generally, not just entities.
 This disambiguation can serve as a foundational layer of analysis for downstream applications in natural language processing, and provides an initial level of organization for compiling lexical resources, such as semantic nets and thesauri.

-In this paper, we investigate a more inclusive LSR task of lexical semantic segmentation and disambiguation in the STREUSLE corpus\footnote{STREUSLE consists of English web reviews, but the style of annotation is not specific to English or the reviews genre.} \citep{schneider-15,schneider-etal-2018-comprehensive}.
-As detailed in \cref{sec:frameworks}, STREUSLE contains comprehensive annotations of MWEs (along with their holistic syntactic status) and noun, verb, and preposition/possessive supersenses.
-It thus subsumes evaluations like those featured in the DiMSUM and PARSEME shared tasks \citep{schneider-etal-2016-semeval,parseme1.1}.
-We train a baseline neural CRF using BERT embeddings and find that it obtains encouraging results on the overall task and on the tasks it subsumes (\cref{sec:tagger}).
+In this paper, we tackle a more inclusive LSR task of lexical semantic segmentation and disambiguation.
+The STREUSLE corpus (see \Cref{sec:frameworks}) contains comprehensive annotations of MWEs (along with their holistic syntactic status) and noun, verb, and preposition/possessive supersenses.
+We train a neural CRF tagger \cite{Lafferty:2001:CRF:645530.655813} using BERT embeddings \cite{devlin-etal-2019-bert} and find that it obtains strong results as a first baseline for this task in its full form.

-This paper thus contributes: \begin{itemize} \item a baseline neural CRF for an inclusive English lexical semantic recognition task as defined in the STREUSLE corpus; and \item comparisons with the state of the art on existing tasks subsumed by our tagger. \end{itemize}
+In addition, we ask: Does a tagger trained on STREUSLE generalize to evaluations like the PARSEME shared task on verbal MWEs \citep{parseme1.1} and the DiMSUM shared task on MWEs and noun/verb supersenses \citep{schneider-etal-2016-semeval}?
+Results show our LSR model based on STREUSLE is general enough to capture different types of analysis consistently, and suggest an integrated full-sentence tagging framework is valuable for explicit modeling of lexical semantics in NLP.\footnote{Code, pretrained models, and model and scorer output (all train/dev/test splits) can be found at \url{https://nelsonliu.me/papers/lexical-semantic-recognition}}